vikipedia/python-trainings/online_course/source/module2/day1.rst

   There is a string "abrakadabra", we want to capitalize alternate character from it. how can we do it? can a list comprehension be used to do this?

+**Problem 1.10**
+  - Write a function factors which finds all factors of given number (include 1 and self)
+  - Write a function is_prime which checks if given number is prime based on fact that prime number has only two factors 1 and self.
+  - Write a list comprehension to generate prime numbers.

+**Problem 1.11**
+  - Write a function `transpose` to transpose the 2D list data.
+  - Write a function `clockwise` to rotate tabulardata clockwise by 90 degrees.
+  - Write a function `anticlockwise` to rotate tabulardata anti clockwise by 90 degrees.

 **Problem 1.8**
   Some records are stored with timestamp in database as shown below.::